The rivalry between sales vs marketing is as old and well-known as the Hatfields and the McCoys.

 Salespeople are typically the face of the company.
 They’re the ones that have the conversations and start the relationships with clients.
 Sometimes, they’ll be the contact point throughout a client’s time with that business.

 However, they have metrics they have to hit, a commission to earn (not that I’m a fan of commission-only pay structures), and a quota to fill.
-This can create an environment where it can feel like the marketing department holds them back from accomplishing this if they think they don’t have enough people to talk to.
+This can create an environment where it can feel like the marketing team holds them back from accomplishing this if they think they don’t have enough people to talk to.

 But a bad client doesn’t just create more work; it creates stress for the entire team.